alexaib2002/dam2-javafx_ddbb_project/README.md

 You'll also need a Docker container running with mySQL and an accepted database loaded on it (careful, this app doesn't check if the database is compatible, you may end with unexpected exceptions!)

 The image used for the container running the server is available on https://hub.docker.com/r/ubuntu/mysql.
+The port of mySQL should be mapped to the host port 30306.

 The sample database data was loaded from https://github.com/datacharmer/test_db (the number of employees was limited to 1,000, as if you try to load the 300,000 employees on the sample script, the application will crash when loading the table!)